 How to Pick the Best Headphones or Earbuds

-Finding the right pair of headphones is often a balancing act between the best performance for your goals and your budget.
+Finding the right pair of headphones is often a delicate balancing act between achieving optimal performance for your goals and staying within your budget.
 Choosing among top-scoring contenders can be a no-brainer if money is no object.
-But things can get a bit sticky if you hope to match your listening goals and how you plan to use them with your wallet.
+However, things can get a bit sticky if you hope to match your listening goals, how you plan to use them, and your budget.

 Headphones help block out distractions and offer good sound quality, while earbuds are compact and easy to keep on hand for almost any need.